Loading…

 What is the best material to keep?
 Rubber parts and metal parts (Common tier) until you have a reliable Ferro crafting stack.
 After that, prioritize Uncommon components for active upgrade recipes.

 What do vendors buy in ARC Raiders?
 Celeste: raw materials.
 Tian Wen: weapons and weapon parts.
 Apollo: gadgets and deployables.
-Lance: augments and meds.
+Lance: armor and meds.
 Shani sells but doesn't buy general loot.